42-student-council/website/README.md

 cd website
 ```
 2. Create your .env file and add the necessary variables (See [DOTENV](.github/docs/DOTENV.md) for details).
-3. Run `make debug` to build and run the containers.
+3. Run `make dev` to build and run the containers.
 (See [MAKEFILE](.github/docs/MAKEFILE.md) for details on the commands).
-4. The app should now be running on http://localhost:3000
+4. The app should now be running on http://localhost:5173

 ## Usage

-To use the app, navigate to `http://localhost:3000` in your web browser.
+To use the app, navigate to `http://localhost:5173` in your web browser.
 From there, you can test the functionality.

 ## Contributing